How Long to Keep Financial Documents: A Simple Guide

 Keep records related to your purchase of an investment for several years after the investment is sold.
 This is especially important for tax purposes and in case of an audit, especially when calculating capital gains and losses.

-Keep documentation on any property you inherited – fair market value and information used to determine its cost basis – indefinitely.
+Keep documentation on any investments you inherited – fair market value and information used to determine its cost basis – indefinitely.
 You’ll want to keep original investment certificates (Series II or E savings bonds, for example) indefinitely as well.

-Bills, receipts and paystubs
+Bills, Receipts and Paystubs

 Household bills, such as utility or credit card bills, and receipts for minor purchases generally only need to be kept until you deal with them.
 Once you have verified that the bill is correct and the payment has been processed, you can dispose of them.
 However, there are two caveats: If you use them to support tax deductions, keep them with your tax return documents.
 And keep receipts for items that are still under warranty.